 Effective Tax Rate= Income Tax Expense/ Pretax Income

-- It helps in easy comparison of the operational efficiency of different firms in the same industry in the same jurisdiction and also in a different jurisdiction.
+- It helps in an easy comparison of the operational efficiency of different firms in the same industry in the same jurisdiction and also in a different jurisdiction.

 - Earnings Before Tax helps in a better understanding of the revenues reported by the business.
 By comparing the Earnings Before Tax with the Revenues, one can understand whether sales are achieved by compromising with business margins or through better pricing and business efficiency.
 Let’s understand the same with a small example:

 As evident from the above figures, Net RevenuesNet RevenuesNet revenue refers to a company's sales realization acquired after deducting all the directly related selling expenses such as discount, return and other such costs from the gross sales revenue it generated. grew from $35000 in 2016 to $50800 in 2018 and Pretax Income from $3000 in 2016 to $4000 in 2018.
 However, effective Margins fell from 8.57% in 2016 to 7.87% in 2018.
 Thus Earnings Before Tax helps in better

 - It ignores taxation effect and, as such, is not an ideal measure if somebody is planning to start a business as taxation is an important cash outflow and needs careful consideration.

-- A certain business carries more tax compared to other businesses such as Sin Tax, Higher Import Rates.
-In the absence of Taxation impact, a business decision might be influenced towards that business which carries high taxation rates.
+- A certain business carries more Tax compared to other businesses such as Sin Tax, Higher Import Rates.
+In the absence of a Taxation impact, a business decision might be influenced by that business, which carries high taxation rates.

-This has been a guide to what is Pretax Income (EBT).
+This article has been a guide to what is Pretax Income (EBT).
 Here we discuss Earnings Before Tax formulas used to calculate Pretax Income along with practical examples.
 You may learn more about financing from the following articles –